 How do you connect with people?
 Is it through one of your talents?
 Interests?
 Hobbies?
 A difficulty you have experienced?
 A tragedy?
 A triumph?

 For Thaddeus, music is his way of connecting with people.
 It’s been the way his family has connected to one another and the community for 6 generations.
 The challenges in his life have also connected him to others.

 He concludes: “The world is getting smaller and smaller, but the one thing that is not changing is our need to connect with people.
 Even with all the tragedies, the common denominator we all want is to connect with people.
 To be seen, heard and loved—by others.
 Use whatever talents you have as a way to connect with people.
 Take your talents, your tragedies, your triumphs and use those experiences as a vehicle to connect with others.
 It’s become my goal in life.
 And, after many years, I’ve come to realize that success is the realization of a worthy goal.”

 In 2017, Thaddeus Ford II was nominated as “Best Jazz Act” by the Dallas Observer Music Awards.

 Discover what you love.
 Develop it.
 Help your children develop their talents.
 Then share it with family and others.

 And the beat goes on…from one generation to the next.

 You can access the 2-minute video here.

 Want to remember this post?
-Post, “7 Behind the Scenes Secrets Learned from and Amazing Jazz Musician,” to your favorite Pinterest board!
+Post, “7 Behind the Scenes Secrets Learned from and Amazing Jazz Trumpeter,” to your favorite Pinterest board!